From the Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue World Heritage inscription:

 About the Banks of Danube and Budapest

 The history of settlement along the banks of the Danube River date back to the Palaeolithic period.
 During this time, the city was known as the Roman City of Aquincum.
 This ancient city is located on the northern part of the currently inscribed UNESCO site, wherein it is made up of two originally separate cities: Buda and Pest.
-Pest was known as the first medieval urban center in the area at this time, however it felt into ruins from 1241 to 1242.
+Pest was known as the first medieval urban center in the area at this time, however, it fell into ruins from 1241 to 1242.
 Meanwhile, the construction of the Buda Castle was commissioned for by King Bela IV.
-This ancient city therefore showcases the history of the Hungarian monarchy.
+This ancient city showcases the history of the Hungarian monarchy.

 By the 19th century, the Hungarian Academy was established and it further cemented the role of the city as the country’s capital.
 The neo-gothic Parliament building was constructed thereafter.
 In 1849, the WT Clark suspension bridge was constructed and it re-unified Buda and Pest.
 To complete the unification of the two cities and to establish it as a modern metropolis, the radial Andrassy Avenue was developed.
 This transformed the urban structure of the city and the development just took off from there.

-Budapest is therefore one of the most culturally diverse urban landscapes in Europe.
+Budapest is one of the most culturally diverse urban landscapes in Europe.
 It became the center for disseminating cultural influences and became the symbol of urban development in this part of the region.
 The city has remained resilient despite several periods of devastation.
 Despite the development, Budapest has also retained the structural characteristics that were unique to the old cities of Buda and Pest.

 What to See